 He leaves behind his wife Ladawaen, 3 sons; Walter (Aree), David, Rick (Kristel), 3 grandchildren Johnaton, Tanya and Edward, 2 great grandchildren Corbin and Liam, 2 sisters Alynne, Lucy (Gary), sister-in-law Carol, as well as many nieces and nephews.
 Max is predeceased by his parents; Walter and Yvonne, 2 brothers; Bert and George and 1 sister Jeanne.

 A funeral service will be held November 6, 2019 at 2pm from the Turtleford United Church, Turtleford, Saskatchewan with interment following at the Turtleford Cemetery.
 Those who so desire may make memorial contributions to the Lighthouse Habour Ministries - Unit 1, 260 East Esplanade, North Vancouver, BC, V7L 1A3.

 Funeral Arrangements have been entrusted to NairnChyz-Wolkowski Funeral Service, Roblin, Manitoba.

-To send flowers to J. Maxwell Olding's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J. Maxwell Olding, please visit our floral store.